GeoEye-2 Earth Observation Satellite, United States of America

 GeoEye-2 design

 The GeoEye-2 is being designed for a lifespan of seven years.
 Its design is based on the advance LM-900 (LMx small) satellite bus which weighs around 2,087kg at launch.
-It will be fitted with high resolution electro-optic panchromatic camera, 14.2km imaging swath and star tracking sensors.
+It will be fitted with a high resolution electro-optic panchromatic camera, 14.2km imaging swath and star tracking sensors.

 The preliminary design review (PDR) of GeoEye-2 was done in December 2010.
 The review included examining the complex design and advance capabilities of the satellite to meet the vital geospatial information requisites of GeoEye's customers.